cc-001/nyt-covid-19-plotter/README.md

 The county is looked up using the FIPS code, in this case it needs to be the full code with the state:  https://en.wikipedia.org/wiki/FIPS_county_code

-New York City is treated as a special case because this data is from The New York Times:  https://github.com/nytimes/covid-19-data  NYC FIPS code is replaced with -1 in this tool, otherwise it is the full FIPS code including the state.
+New York City is treated as a special case because this data is from The New York Times:  https://github.com/nytimes/covid-19-data

+NYC FIPS code (doesn't exist) is -1 in this tool, otherwise it is the full FIPS code including the state.

 **Usage**